by Jenna Kalinsky.

 - Take creative solace in turning your evening unwind Netflix time into your writing time

-- Squeeze in a second brief writing session at another point in the dayLastly, remind yourself, as often as you need, that you are continuing to write because it is essential.
-It will save you- and others.
+- Remind yourself, as often as you need, that you will continue to write- even when it’s hard- because it is essential and because you are resourceful.
+Your writing will save you- and others.
 This awareness will lift some of the stress out of making sure you get the writing done and even layer in some grace.